PRESS RELEASE: What Happened to the Sea Stars?

 Collecting location data will help to identify environmental conditions in which sea stars can best survive and reproduce.

-Starfish (sea stars) used to be in tide pools, lower pier pilings, and even on the beaches along most of the Pacific coastline.
+We're looking for intertidal Pisaster ochraceus sea stars (starfish), which are the orange or purple starfish in tidepools and structures in 0-5 feet of water, and often out of the water at low tide.
+They used to be found on almost all lower pier pilings, and even on the beaches along most of the Pacific coastline.
 We would expect to see them in places where barnacles and mussels thrive.
-We want to survey every pier, but you can look in tide pools too, and anywhere mussels collect in large groups.
+We want to survey every pier and as many tide pools as possible.

 Hopefully of starfish, but we want to see photos of the lower pilings of piers, wharfs and marinas where starfish normally hang out.
 Your photo documents the absence or presence of starfish in that specific location.